 • Grade ≥3 adverse events (AEs) were reported in 27.3% of patients who received SC RYBREVANT.

-• Overall, 6 (18.2%) patients reported infusion-related reactions (IRRs) with SC RYBREVANT and were all grade 1-2 in severity.
+• Overall, 6 (18.2%) patients reported infusion-related reactions (IRRs) with SC RYBREVANT, all of which were grade 1-2 in severity.

 • Preliminary estimate of bioavailability was 65%.

-• The updated safety results from all dosed cohorts and PK results from part 2 (cohorts 3a and 5a) of the study are also reported.4
+• The updated safety results from all dosed cohorts and PK results from part 2 (cohorts 3a and 5a) of the study are also reported.5

 • Grade ≥3 treatment-emergent AEs (TEAEs) were reported in 32 (39%) patients who received SC RYBREVANT.

-• Overall, 13 (16%) patients reported IRRs with SC RYBREVANT and were all grade 1-2 in severity.
+• Overall, 13 (16%) patients reported IRRs with SC RYBREVANT, all of which were grade 1-2 in severity.

-• Compared to the reference intravenous (IV) every 2 weeks (Q2W) RYBREVANT dose, the SC Q2W RYBREVANT dose (1600 mg; 2240 mg if body weight ≥80 kg) demonstrated a similar exposure (cycle 2 [C2] trough concentration [Ctrough] and area under the curve [AUC𝜏]), whereas the SC every 3 weeks (Q3W) dose (2560 mg; 3360 mg if body weight ≥80 kg) demonstrated a higher exposure.
+• Compared with the reference intravenous (IV) RYBREVANT every 2 weeks (Q2W) dose, the SC RYBREVANT Q2W dose (1600 mg; 2240 mg if body weight ≥80 kg) demonstrated a similar exposure (cycle 2 [C2] trough concentration [Ctrough] and area under the curve [AUC𝜏]), whereas the SC every 3 weeks (Q3W) dose (2560 mg; 3360 mg if body weight ≥80 kg) demonstrated a higher exposure.
 Accordingly, the SC Q3W dose was adjusted to a lower dose of 2400 mg (3360 mg if body weight ≥80 kg).

 CLINICAL DATA